maxxiimo/the-front-end-manifesto/visual-design-for-the-nondesigner.md

 #### A note on Font Stacks

 The reason we use font stacks in the first place, i.e. a listing of several different fonts, is to make sure similar substitute fonts are available for devices that do not carry the font family you wish to use.

+    Arial, "Helvetica Neue", Helvetica, sans-serif

-If your device does not have the first font in the stack available, your browser will look for the second one and so forth until the very last one: which is the most broadly available.
+If your device does not have the first font in the stack available, your browser will look for the second one and so forth until the very last one: which is the most broadly available across different operating systems.
 The fonts in the stack are all similar enough that they can be interchanged with minimal differences between fonts used: at least that is the goal.

 #### Font Family